This post contains affiliate links. For more details, please visit my policy page.

 - Remove chicken from packaging and pat dry with paper towels.

-- Meanwhile, mix butter, garlic, thyme, and sage together.
+- Meanwhile, mix softened butter, garlic, thyme, sage, and lemon juice together.
 Slather over all sides of the chicken evenly.
 Season with salt and pepper (just enough to lightly season the bird.
-Don’t go overboard with salt and pepper).
+Don't go overboard with salt and pepper).

 - Cook chicken, breast side down, at 370°F for 30 minutes